 SEYCHELLES, MAURITIUS & RÉUNION BIRDING TOUR: DETAILED ITINERARY

-Seychelles, Mauritius & Réunion: Day 1 Our tour begins this morning on Mahé, where we will stay overnight.
+Seychelles, Mauritius & Réunion: Day 1 Our tour begins this morning at Mahé airport.
+We will transfer to our hotel on Mahé, where we will overnight.

 The island of Mahé is the largest of the Seychelles group and boasts the world’s smallest capital city, Victoria.
 The friendly Creole population have a carefree manner characteristic of these gentle islands.
 This happy-go-lucky attitude is infectious and visitors soon become accustomed to the rhythm of island life.
 The Creole influence on local food has produced a wonderfully varied and exciting cuisine, much of it based on fresh seafood.